gamm-web/gamm.js/README.md

 </div>
 ```

 Use of built-in Gamm method "other" To pass data values to other Gamm classes.
-Read more on Gamm methods.
+Read more on <a href="#gamm-methods"> Gamm methods </a>.

 ```js
 var Result = new Gamm({